Land Manager: Naturaland Trust

 Located near Pickens, SC Big Rock is the only significant cliff open year-round in SC.
-Through a partnership with Naturaland Trust we were able to officially open this wonderful place to climbers.
+Through a partnership with Naturaland Trust we were able to officially open this wonderful place to climbers in 2017.
 Big Rock faces south and is primarily a Spring/Fall/Winter destination.
-There are around 40 routes and several hundred boulder problems spread out across the pinnacles and boulderfields, all overlooking upstate SC.
-Currently, access is via a 1.5 mostly uphill approach, but a new parking lot and shorter approach are in the works.
+There are around 50 routes and several hundred boulder problems spread out across the pinnacles and boulderfields, all overlooking upstate SC.
+In 2017, the CCC funded part of the current parking lot construction thanks to a grant from REI.
+In 2019, the CCC contributed $5,000 to Naturaland Trust to secure a 1 acre lot north of the new parking lot, creating a buffer for future expanded parking.

 What to expect

 Accessible top rope and lead routes at a variety of grades, with a mix of sport, trad and mixed climbs on coarse grained rock.
 Mostly slab climbing with some steeper faces and some really nice crack climbs.
 Most routes are 80 feet or less, with some 2 pitch routes in order to gain access to parts of the cliff.

 Main Parking Area: The gravel parking lot on Big Rock Lake Road, Pickens, SC.
 It is labeled with a "P" on a post on the road and is located just past Charles Towne Rd.
 DO NOT PARK ON THE ROAD IF PARKING IS FULL!!!
 DO NOT PULL DOWN CHARLES TOWNE RD!
 The CCC funded part of the parking lot thanks to grants from REI and help from Naturalland Trust.
 Follow the trails from the lot to the cliff and the boulders.